-Stepping up on Research and Development
+Emphasis on Research & Development

-Due to the volatile global economy and slower demand, we reported a net loss of \$4.2 million.
-We experienced a significant decrease in our gross profit margin from 18.1% to 12.7% due to a shift in revenue mix where a significant decrease was noted in our highest profit margin generating business, namely laser drilling.
-Furthermore, mechanical drilling business incurred a gross loss, resulting from high fixed costs that mainly comprised of depreciation for machineries and equipment.
+Due to the volatile global economy and slower demand, we reported a net loss of \$25.0 million.
+We experienced a significant decrease in our gross profit margin from 12.7% in FY2011 to 3.7% in FY2012.
+This was due to lower revenue generated from the first half of FY2012 which was unable to cover the fixed manufacturing expenses such as labour cost, electricity and depreciation.